 “Our market is everyone!
 Students, teachers, web workers!
 Everyone who takes notes and wants access to their notes anywhere can be a UberNote customer/user”.

-Without a well-defined target market, we were not marketing well and our product had no focus.
+Without a well-defined target market, we were not marketing well, and our product had no focus.
 We were a jack of all trades and a master of none.
-In the end, we realized the way people take notes is very personal and we just couldn’t effectively develop a product that hit the nail on the head for the whole market were trying to target.
+In the end, we realized the way people take notes is very personal, and we couldn’t effectively develop a product that hit the nail on the head for the whole market were trying to target.

 With Referral Rock the idea started with a target market of service based small businesses like independent photographers, dentists, massage therapists, event planners, business coaches… This could be refined further by looking at the success of the product across the various businesses, but so far the product is fitting well across various service based small businesses.

-2. Don’t be so close to your own product, to where it clouds your vision
+2. Don’t let being close to your product cloud your vision

-We were proud to “dogfood” our product but we became too attached to addressing our own personal needs.
-We were in love with our own vision for how note taking should be.
+We were proud to “dogfood” our product, but we became too attached to addressing our own personal needs.
+We were in love with our vision of how note-taking should be.
 Yes, that was the primary reason we started UberNote and building a business out of a need you can identify with is a good thing… we just stayed too close to it for too long.

 At some point, you are not the ideal user for your product anymore.
 Once you decide your that prototype/proof of concept is suppose to transition into being a business you have to realize you are not the target customer and you are not building this just for you.
 You have to see where your customers take you and use their feedback to help craft the product.
 You can still be visionary for your product, just not blindly.